gaiaBuildSystem/manifests/README.md

 Intel x86_64 platform for the PhobOS distribution.
 PhobOS is a ostree based Debian distribution, it have custom boot configuration and uses the `ostree` tool to manage the system updates.

+### 📁 `synaptics-deimos`

+Synaptics Astra platform for the DeimOS reference distribution.
+DeimOS is a simple Debian based distribution with default boot configuration and uses `apt` to manage the system updates.

+### 📁 `synaptics-phobos`

+Synaptics Astra platform for the PhobOS distribution.
+PhobOS is a ostree based Debian distribution, it have custom boot configuration and uses the `ostree` tool to manage the system updates.

 ### 📁 `wsl-torizon`

 Create the Torizon for WSL 2 Development Environment.This was especially designed for have an already set up development environment for [Torizon](https://www.torizon.io/) and the [Torizon IDE Extension for Visual Studio Code](https://developer.toradex.com/torizon/application-development/ide-extension/) in an easy way.